ayanavadas01/Chess-Game/README.md

 # Chess-Game
-Simply click on the index.html and see the local chess game webpage.
+Simply click on the index.html and see the local Chess-Game webpage.